 - Shadow (especially with large settings for “Size”)

 - Radial Shadow

 Use the Visibility Icon to Turn Layers Off

 Next to every layer, there is a visibility icon (shaped like an eye) that can be used to turn off the visibility of a layer.
 When turned off, the layer does not need to be rendered on screen, and therefore reduces the strain on your device.
 When having performance issues, we suggest using this visibility setting to try to determine where performance issues may arise, and keeping layers you don't immediately need turned off until export to improve performance.

 Manage Your Audio Settings (Android Only)

 On Android devices, in the side menu when you enter the app, there is a menu item labelled Audio Resampling.
 This setting controls the quality of the audio in the project.
 If you are having issues with audio, such as stuttering audio, or audio that is not keeping up with the video, we suggest setting the resampling to Low while editing, and then to High or Ultra during export.
 This way you will receive the best performance while editing, but the best quality during export.

 We’re always working hard to improve performance in Alight Motion, but we can use your help to identify opportunities for further optimization—or places were we can improve this guide.

-If none of the above suggestions solve your performance issues, please feel free to contact Support via the side menu on the first screen of the app.
-Replies are typically given in 2-3 business days.
+If none of the above suggestions solve your performance issues, please feel free to contact email@example.com.
+You will receive an automatic reply, with instructions on how to proceed to human support.
+Human replies are typically given in 2-3 business days.

 Please include a screenshot of your Alight Motion “About” screen, as well as detailed information about the project where you are experiencing performance problems (let us know what kind of media you used in the project, and what effects you have applied).